lmorv/exo-matrix/process/leo-journal.md

 To recap, or to explicitly tell it for the first time, I imagined a human that gains the ability to see from the perspective of beetles as a whole system, in conjunction with humans and their environment.
 And is now from that system's perspective witnessing the lives and historical events of his descendants, several generations into the future.

-I want the beetle traversal game mode to be an opportunity to not only come into a micro scale of the system (kinnda like in the game Everything), but also fo rthe game to become more abstract and to experience more intimately the backstory of this demi-god character, whose consciousness can move across time scales from a global POV.
+I want the beetle traversal game mode to be an opportunity to not only come into a micro scale of the system (kinnda like in the game Everything), but also for the game to become more abstract and to experience more intimately the backstory of this demi-god character, whose consciousness can move across time scales from a global POV.

 I wrote this poem a while ago as a sort of game introduction: